Types of investment

 Even if a project is successful in raising the funds, remember that most startups fail, so investing may involve significant risk to your capital.
 In other words you could lose some, or all, of your investment.
 And even if a crowdfunded business beats the odds and not only survives but thrives, it could be years before it makes a decent profit.

 Here's the lowdown on the main risks of equity crowdfunding.

-Risk 1: Your stake will only be worth something when the business floats on the stock market or buys your shares back.
+Risk 1: Your stake will be worth something only when the business floats on the stock market or buys your shares back.

 Risk 2: You're also unlikely to receive dividends - a distribution of the company's profits - because the companies involved often don't make enough profit to pay out to shareholders.

 Risk 3: It's not easy to sell your shares.
 There's no secondary market for you to find buyers if you do want your money back